WebAssembly/proposals/howto.md

       ```
       to
       ```
-      - run: cd interpreter && opam exec make all
+      - run: cd interpreter && opam exec make ci
       ```

    Note: You can revert this once the proposal has been implemented in V8 and downstreamed to node.js, but that can take a long time.